 We’ve evaluated more than a dozen traditional and online banks and more than 100 certificates of deposit.
 The best CD rates come from online banks.
 They beat their brink and mortar competitors by a country mile.
 Based on this evaluation, we’ve found the Synchrony Bank consistently offers some of the highest interest rates on CDs.

 Our Top Picks

 Synchrony Bank CDs – terms of 3 months to 5 years; $2,000 minimum balance

 Synchrony Bank earns our top pick because it consistently pays top rates on CDs.
 It offers accounts with no fees and a low minimum balance.
 Opening an account is quick and easy.
 A $2,000 minimum is required to get the top rate.
 Synchrony is a FDIC-insured financial institution, so your money is safe up to the FDIC insurance limits.

-The Ally Bank no-penalty CD is one of my favorites.
+The CIT Bank no-penalty CD is one of my favorites.
 It’s offered only with an 11-month term.
-You can withdraw your money anytime after 6 days from funding without penalty.
+You can withdraw your money anytime after 7 days from funding without penalty.
 We use it to hold our emergency fund.
 Why?
-Because if you have $25,000 or more in the CD, you earn 1.50% APY.
+Because you earn 1.55% APY.
 That’s much higher than online savings accounts.
-Even with a minimum deposit of $5,000 you’ll earn 1.25% APY.

 We Know Certificates of Deposit